Skip to content

 Input Data

-The input data originates from the mouse hippocampus and is extracted from an official release of mouse brain spatial gene expression (SGE) data.
+The input data originates from the mouse hippocampus and is extracted from an official release of mouse brain SGE data.

 File Format